shurik179/personal-robotics-motor-controller/README.md

 ## Copyright

-This project was created in 2021  by:
+This project was started in 2021  by:

 * Ichiro Furusato  (https://github.com/ifurusato)